 7.4.
-Investment Manager's Fee
+Investment Manager's fee

-The Investment Manager's fees and expenses (plus VAT thereon) for providing investment management services will be paid by the ACD out of its remuneration under the ACD Agreement.
+The Investment Manager's fees and expenses (plus VAT thereon where applicable) for providing investment management services will be paid by the ACD out of its remuneration under the ACD Agreement.

-The Investment Manager is also entitled to be repaid out of the assets of each Sub-fund, all reasonable, properly documented, out of pocket expenses incurred in the proper performance of its duties.
+The Investment Manager is also entitled to be repaid out of the assets of the Company, all reasonable, properly documented, out of pocket expenses incurred in the proper performance of its duties.